“Art, memory, and technology intertwine in the new work by Jakub Barua, combining film, virtual reality, and reflections on identity.“

 4 December 2025 – Film Retrospective, Kenyatta University

-Films featured: Shades of Poland (1999), My Daddy Was a Cavalryman (2006), Forgotten Places (1993), The Greeting (1990), The Rider (1990)
+Films featured: Shades of Poland (1999), The Welcoming (1990), My Daddy Was a Cavalryman (2006), Forgotten Places (1993), In Memory of Me (1990), This-That (1989).
+Please scroll down to explore the synopses of the films below.

 10 December 2025 – Exhibition Opening, National Museums of Kenya